workerholic/workerholic.github.io/_includes/story.md

 {: .center}
 ![efficiency_concurrency_threads_memory](/img/efficiency_concurrency_threads_memory.png){:width="450"}

-**Each thread has an independent stack and the heap is shared between the main thread and all child-threads.**
+**Each thread has an independent stack and the heap is shared between the main thread and all child threads.**

 For our email-sending job example above, we can spawn as many threads as we'd like to increase our processing throughput.
 But what happens to our memory footprint?